 What Is A Rebound Relationship?

-A rebound relationship is the one that starts immediately after the breakup of a long-term relationship or marriage.
+A rebound relationship is one that starts immediately after the breakup of a long-term relationship or marriage, even before you’ve had closure.
 It is a distraction to get over the previous relationship, and a disguised attempt to move on in life.

-But, in reality, it could just be an excuse to escape from pain and loneliness.
+But, in reality, it could just be an excuse to escape and transition from pain and loneliness.
 As the new relationship numbs the pain, it is easy to invest time in it rather than deal with the pain itself.
-In other words, a rebound relationship is a quick fix to get over a break-up.
+In other words, a rebound relationship is a quick fix to get over a breakup.

 Rebounding can feel like love for the simple reason that the people involved in it want to be in love.
 They are used to the secure feeling of love, and they just want that feeling to continue, albeit with a different person.
 They convince themselves that they are in love when the truth is that they are missing the safety and comfort of the previous relationship.
 So, how do you know you are in a rebound relationship?